knime/knime-cloud-azure/README.md

 To use one of the ARM templates you can either clone this project to your local filesystem or simply copy the text of the template.
 There are multiple ways you can use ARM templates, but we'll focus here on using them in the Azure Console.

+Start by logging into the Azure Console.
+From the "All services" blade, search for and select "Templates".
-Within the Azure Console, select the "Templates" item in the left hand side frame.
-Create a new template, give it a useful name and paste the contents according to which template you want to use.
+Create a new template, give it a useful name and paste the template contents according to which template you want to use.
 You can then save the template and use the *Deploy* button to deploy it.

 Before deploying KNIME Executor(s), you'll first want to deploy the KNIME Server.
-When deploying one of the Executor templates, ensure you use the same resource group and VNET where the KNIME Server is deployed.
+When deploying one of the Executor templates, ensure you use the same Azure resource group and Azure VNET where the KNIME Server is deployed.

 ---